cnluzon/wigglescout/README.md

 # wigglescout
-A set of tools to explore and visualize genomics wig and bigWig data.
+R package to explore and visualize genomics wig and bigWig data.